 Blood supply to the Achilles Tendon

-Compared with other tissues, the Achilles tendon has a limited blood supply, which is mainly derived from the blood vessels traversing the Mestinon, the layer found between the paratenon and epitenon.
-Blood supply is also obtained directly from the muscles to which the tendon runs through and distally from the bone where the tendon inserts into the heel bone.
+Compared with other tissues, the Achilles tendon has a limited blood supply, mainly derived from the blood vessels traversing the Mestinon, the layer found between the paratenon and epitenon.
+Blood is supplied directly to the muscle through which the tendon runs and the heel bone at the tendon’s terminal insertion site from the tendon’s forces.

 Biomechanics of the Achilles Tendon

-Research showed that healthy tendons can stretch to as much as 4% of their original length before they are damaged.
-Rupture is more likely if the pressure exceeds by 8%.
+Research showed that healthy tendons could stretch to 4% of their original length before being damaged.
+Rupture is more likely if the pressure exceeds 8%.